Nafanua

-Nafanua was a historical aliʻi (Paramount Chief/Queen) and toa (warrior) of Samoa from the Sā Tonumaipeʻa clan, who took the four pāpā (district) titles, the leading aliʻi titles of Samoa.
-After her death she became a goddess in Polynesian religion.
+Nafanua was a historical aliʻi (Paramount Chief/Queen) and toa (warrior) of Samoa from the Sā Tonumaipeʻa clan, who secured the four pāpā (district) titles, the leading aliʻi titles of Samoa, to become the first Tafaʻifa (highest title given to the holder of all four titles).
+Following her death, she was deified as the goddess of war within Polynesian religion.

 There are historical and mythological traditions about Nafanua's family and life.
 She reportedly played a crucial role in the civil wars between the districts of eastern and western Savaiʻi.

-Life

-Family
+Biography

 According to Samoan mythology, she was the daughter of Saveasiʻuleo, also considered a demigod, the Aliʻi of Pulotu.
 Pulotu was both a historical place, and a place of the afterlife for the warriors of Samoa (comparable to the Viking concept of Valhalla).
 In one tradition, Nafanua's mother was Tilafaiga the sister of Taema, the legendary conjoined twins, whom brought the malu tattoo to Samoa.

-Adulthood

 Nafanua was bestowed the title of Toa/Toa Tamaʻitaʻi (or Warrior Princess) for avenging her uncle and bringing peace to Savaiʻi through military victories.
 Her village was located on the western side of the island of Savaiʻi.